-The mixing index also respects the hard clustering assignment boundary at 0.5: $\lambda_m > 0.5$ indicates that the image contains a mix of blowing snow and precipitation particles, but overall being closer to blowing snow and vice versa.
+To provide the user of the method with an easily readable output, an index of mixing is introduced by linearly rescaling between 0 and 1 the ψ index of the images flagged as mixed.
+The mixed index also respects the hard clustering assignment boundary at 0.5.
+A mixed index > 0.5 indicates that the image contains a mix of blowing snow and precipitation particles, but overall being closer to blowing snow and vice versa.
 Images with a normalized angle outside the two mixed thresholds have a NaN index of mixing and are considered as pure blowing snow particles or pure hydrometeors.
 Results are provided treating all images independently, but the ψ index is also averaged among the three camera angles to provide a unique value per image identifier as well.
-The median of the range (max - min) covered by the ψ values from the three individual views is about 0.08 in Davos and 0.05 at Dumont d'Urville, indicating a limited variability between the three views.